inspirehep/author.xml/README.md

  - The institutions participating in the collaboration.
  - The authors, with their affiliations and ID numbers.

-This information is meant to automate the process of publishing a document electronically, without the need for human intervention.
+This information will allow us to automate the process of publishing the document electronically, without the need for human intervention.

 <a name="whyxml"></a>
 ### Why XML for author.xml?
 From the introduction, you will have gathered that the authors' file, author.xml, uses the language XML.
 XML stands for eXtensible Markup Language.
-Markup implies that there is information about the data structure, you should enter your data between tags, and according to a specific format.
-The term 'eXtensible' means that we decide what the tags should be called - the tags in the author.xml schema have been defined and agreed upon, so don't go adding your own.
+Markup implies that there is information about the data structure i.e. your data (a.k.a XML elements) will be enclosed between tags that describe what type of data it is.
+You should enter your data between the tags according to a specific format.

+The term 'eXtensible' means that we decide what the tags should be called - the tags in the author.xml have been defined and agreed upon, so don't go adding your own.

 XML was designed to store and transport data, and it is both human- and machine-readable.
 This perfectly satisfies our requirements for the language used to read and write the author.xml files.
 Note that XML files are data files, the information doesn't do anything on its own.

 <a name="howdoesitwork"></a>
 ### Quick summary of steps
+ - You will download a package.
- - You will produce a tailored output for your collaboration’s author data by following the XML template.
+ - To produce your collaboration’s author list file, author.xml, you complete the xml template file that you obtained.
- - Once completed, the file should be tested and validated using the validation files that are included in files that you will have downloaded.
+ - Once completed, the file should be tested and validated using the validation files that are included in the package.
  - When your file passes the test, submit your file along with your submission to arXiv in a .tar ball.
  - If you encounter any problem and need assistance, or if you are unable provide the information required, please contact us: authors@inspirehep.net